 Combine a German film, language lesson or a visit to the library at the Goethe-Institut London with a visit to Stein’s Berlin restaurant.
 The restaurant offers a journey through all of Germany's kitchen in a well-designed contemporary and cosy atmosphere.

 The Japanese restaurant, Akira, is on the first floor of Japan House London.
-Named after Chef SHIMIZU Akira, the restaurant presents an authentic Japanese dining experience based on Akira’s ‘trinity of cooking’ principles – food, tableware and presentation.
+Named The restaurant presents an authentic Japanese dining experience based on Akira’s ‘trinity of cooking’ principles – food, tableware and presentation.
 AKIRA is now offering a takeaway service.
-T

 Located in Kensington Gardens, it is one of London's most ornate ornaments.
 Unveiled in 1872, The Albert Memorial commemorates the death of Prince Albert, Queen Victoria's husband, who died of typhoid fever at the age of 42.
 Public tours are available.